severalnines/docs/user-guide/dashboard.rst

 	- Codership - MySQL Galera Cluster by Codership

 * **Version**
 	- Select the MySQL version.
-For Codership and Percona, 5.5 and 5.6 are available.
+For Codership, 5.5 and 5.6 are available, while Percona supports 5.5, 5.6 and 5.7.
 If you choose MariaDB, 5.5 and 10.1 are available.

 * **Server Data Directory**
 	- Location of MySQL data directory.
 Default is ``/var/lib/mysql``.